 In traveling to Inukjuak in northern Canada to document the life of the Inuit Indians, Flaherty virtually created a style of story-telling that persists to this day.

 It inspired a thought, however.
 Flaherty wanted to tell the story of the Inuit by dramatizing the story of one Inuit family.
-To get funding for his new idea, Flaherty approached a French fur company, Revillon Frères, with the idea of making a film to commemorate their 200th anniversary of operating in Canada.
+To get funding for his new idea, Flaherty approached a French fur company, Revillon Frères.
+He suggested making a film to commemorate their 200th anniversary of operating in Canada.

 Funding procured, Flaherty spent much of 1920 and 1921 filming the Inuit in Northern Canada.
-His work would focus on a single Inuit hunter, Nanook, and his family, showing how they hunted, built igloos and lived their daily lives.
+His work would focus on a single Inuit hunter, Nanook, and his family.
+It showed how they hunted, built igloos and lived their daily lives.

 When Flaherty returned to America with his film in hand, there was a ready appetite.
 Silent films about exotic, distant locales were hugely popular with American audiences, and Nanook of the North was a hit.
-It also produced steady demand for Flaherty’s services as a filmmaker and he worked steadily until 1950.
+It also produced steady demand for Flaherty’s services as a filmmaker.
+He worked steadily until 1950.